krugerk/beeminder-apidocs/source/index.html.md

 WARNING: If different apps change this they'll step on each other's toes.
 * `description` (string): Deprecated.
 User-supplied description of goal (listed in sidebar of graph page as "Goal Statement").
 * `graphsum` (string): Deprecated.
 Text summary of the graph, not used in the web UI anymore.
-* `lanewidth` (number): Width of the lanes on either side of the centerline of the yellow brick road, i.e., half the road width.
+* `lanewidth` (number): Deprecated and in fact should no longer be settable at all.
+Width of the lanes on either side of the centerline of the yellow brick road, i.e., half the road width.
 * `deadline` (number): Seconds by which your deadline differs from midnight.
 Negative is before midnight, positive is after midnight.
 Allowed range is -17*3600 to 6*3600 (7am to 6am).
 * `leadtime` (number): Days before derailing we start sending you reminders.
 Zero means we start sending them on the beemergency day, when you will derail later that day.